 Tubeless Booster Pumps

 Tubeless booster pumps are very similar to standard floor pumps but include a reservoir that can be pumped up to a high pressure and then quickly released.
 Tubeless pumps strive to act as small manual air compressors to make tubeless setup easy.
-Quickly releasing high air volumes helps โsnapโ the bead of tubeless tires to seat them on the rim.
+Quickly releasing high air volumes helps “snap” the bead of tubeless tires to seat them on the rim.

 They also function as regular pumps for everyday use, making them a versatile addition to the home workshop for those who change their tubeless tires frequently.
 The Bontrager TLR Flash Charger, Blackburn Chamber, and the ToPeak Joe Blow Booster are the three models of this style that we tested, although there are a few other options on the market as well.

 As tubeless tires have grown in popularity and are now widely used not only on mountain bikes but also gravel and road, tubeless pumps are becoming increasingly common.
 While the models we tested certainly helped make tubeless setup easier, it isn’t always necessary to use one for tubeless tire installation.
+One thing that is necessary, however, is using tubeless tire sealant.

 Some tubeless tires can easily be installed with a standard pump, depending on the tire brand/model and the rim combination.
 Other tubeless tires can be more stubborn, and that’s where the Booster pumps come in handy.
 It is worth noting that pumping the reservoirs on these pumps up to 160 psi can be somewhat challenging, especially when you get above 120 psi.